Federal Drug Trafficking: Record Minimum Sentence

 Griffin Law Office was retained by the parents of a 19-year old charged with federal drug trafficking.
 The client was arrested at the San Ysidro border crossing.

-The client was immediately pulled into secondary at the US border crossing and the border police discovered 25kilos of what appeared to be methamphetamine.
+The client was immediately pulled into secondary at the US border crossing, and the border police discovered 25kilos of what appeared to be methamphetamine.
 The package was placed in the trunk of the Jaguar and was poorly hidden.
 The client was unaware of his payload.
 The client was booked into federal custody and faced charges that could carry ten years in prison.

-The US Attorney’s office had turned over numerous pages of discovery (police reports, etc.) and the last page, a drug analysis, stated that the percentage of the purity of the meth was 8.6%.
-Everyone who looked at the report assumed the purity was 86%, and even that would have been less than ideal for transportation of illegal drugs.
-Mr. Griffin presented the puzzling situation to the US Attorney’s office and the drugs were re-tested, and the result of the second analysis verified the 8.6% purity.
+The US Attorney’s office had turned over numerous pages of discovery (police reports, etc.), and the last page, a drug analysis, stated that the percentage of the purity of the meth was 8.6%.
+Everyone who looked at the report assumed the purity was 86%, and even that would have been less than ideal for the transportation of illegal drugs.
+Mr. Griffin presented the puzzling situation to the US Attorney’s office, and the drugs were re-tested, and the result of the second analysis verified the 8.6% purity.

 Mr. Griffin came up with an alternative theory about what took place.
-Based upon the 8.6% purity, the attention getting vehicle the client was proffered, and the circumstances that the cartel gave the client no destination, Mr. Griffin argued that the bust was an intentional setup to create a diversion for a larger, more pure shipment, coming in right behind the client’s car.
+Based upon the 8.6% purity, the attention-getting vehicle the client was proffered, and the circumstances that the cartel gave the client no destination, Mr. Griffin argued that the bust was an intentional setup to create a diversion for a larger, more pure shipment, coming in immediately behind the client’s car.
 The drug runners had obviously sacrificed a 19-year old Mexican kid to what could be years in prison just to create a diversion for a legitimate shipment.

 To establish that the client deserved a light sentence, Mr. Griffin presented his alternative theory of events.
-At the sentencing hearing the judge’s opening remarks were that Griffin’s requested sentence of just a few months in jail was an insult to the court, citing the 25 kilos and his history of imposing maximum sentences on similarly situated defendants.
-Following those remarks was a brutal hour long back and forth debate where the judge tested every aspect of the theory.
+At the sentencing hearing, the judge’s opening remarks were that Griffin’s requested sentence of just a few months in jail was an insult to the court, citing the 25 kilos and his history of imposing maximum sentences on similarly situated defendants.
+Following those remarks was a brutal hour-long back and forth debate where the judge tested every aspect of the theory.